MEET THE PHOENIX BRASS COLLECTIVE

 His bourgeoning career has taken him around the country, as well as internationally, and has allowed him to share the stage with ensembles such as the King’s Brass, The Rodney Marsalis Philadelphia Big Brass, Foden's Band of Sandbach, Cheshire, his own Vice City Brass and Marquee Brass, and as of 2017, the illustrious Dallas Brass.
 In addition, Buddy has performed with the Harrisburg Symphony Orchestra, Richmond Symphony Orchestra, York Symphony, Williamsburg Symphony, Delaware Symphony, Washington Chamber Orchestra, Concert Artists of Baltimore, American Festival Pops Orchestra, and more.
 His international performances have taken him to Le Domaine Forget in Quebec, the Banff Centre in Alberta, Canada, and Santiago de Cuba.
 Buddy Deshler is also a sponsored Performing Artist for XO Brass, Denis Wick, and Smith Watkins.

 Joshua Haake received his Doctorate in Trumpet Performance at ASU and serves as Treasurer and Secretary for the Phoenix Brass Collective.
-As a performer, Joshua is currently Principal Trumpet for the West Valley Symphony Orchestra and has played with such groups as the Amadeus Chamber Orchestra, Kettle Moraine Symphony Orchestra, Lakeshore Symphonic Band, St. Cloud Symphony Orchestra, Fargo/Moorhead Symphony Orchestra, Phoenix Boy’s Choir and the Phoenix Symphony Orchestra.
+As a performer, Joshua is currently Principal Trumpet for the West Valley Symphony Orchestra and the Symphony of the Southwest, and has played with such groups as the Amadeus Chamber Orchestra, Kettle Moraine Symphony Orchestra, Lakeshore Symphonic Band, St. Cloud Symphony Orchestra, Fargo/Moorhead Symphony Orchestra, Phoenix Boy’s Choir and the Phoenix Symphony Orchestra.
 He has been active as a soloist, playing numerous recitals in Minnesota, Wisconsin, and Arizona as well as soloing with groups such as the Concordia College Band and UW-Milwaukee Wind Ensemble.
 Joshua has always been an avid proponent of brass chamber music and has been performing in brass quintets since 1992.
-Such groups include the Absolute Brass, Washington Brass Quintet, UW-Milwaukee Graduate Brass Quintet, UW-Milwaukee Faculty Brass Quartet, and Palo Verde Brass Quintet.
+Such groups include the Absolute Brass, Washington Brass Quintet, UW-Milwaukee Graduate Brass Quintet, UW-Milwaukee Faculty Brass Quartet, Palo Verde Brass Quintet, and the Sonoran Brass Quintet.
 He also has a passion for education, and in addition to working as a TA at ASU and UW-Milwaukee, Joshua was a high school band director for nine years in Port Washington, Wisconsin.
 He currently maintains a busy studio, and resides in Tempe with his wife Rachel, two sons Liam and Lukas and his daughter Isabella.

 A native of California, Ryan Vance grew up in Fresno and began studying trumpet with Joe Lenigan at age 10.
 Vance recently completed undergraduate studies at California State University, Fresno, where he studied trumpet with Nathan Sobieralski and received a Bachelor of Arts in Instrumental Music Education.
 He is currently a graduate student at Arizona State University, studying trumpet under the instruction of Joe Burgstaller.
 Vance has performed in California and across the country with the Clendenin Brass Quintet, the Sequoia Symphony Orchestra, the Wind Symphony of Clovis, and the Santa Clara Vanguard Drum and Bugle Corps.